Stony Creek Brewing Beers.v.1

 And guess what else happened during that same exact time?
 Yup, AB InBev trademarked their own slew of area codes!
 “The company filed for trademarks for the area codes of 14 cities: 202 (Washington, D.C.), 214 (Dallas), 216 (Cleveland), 303 (Denver), 305 (Miami), 314 (St. Louis), 412 (Pittsburgh), 415 (San Francisco), 602 (Phoenix), 615 (Nashville), 619 (San Diego), 702 (Las Vegas), 704 (Charlotte) and 713 (Houston).”

 Then, as any reasonable idiot would do, I became absolutely convinced that AB InBev went a further step and created other little “breweries” to cover even more ground, in a slightly more secretive way.
 And Stony Creek was born!
-Or should I say, got a born-on date, to use their parlance.

 And yes, I was stupid.

 Oh, I had other “evidence.”
-The website was a professional looking but mish-mash of industry buzzwords – and was the first in the state to have an age check.
+The website was professional looking but a mish-mash of industry buzzwords – and was the first in the state to have an age gate.
 Would a small local brand care about the age check nonsense?
 Their Twitter handle followed zero people – which again was unique among in-state breweries.
 They did their best to hide their contract brewing status for some weird reason.
 They were (and are) owned by very wealthy corporate-lifers: Manuel Rodriguez who ran Clear Channel radio stations for years and Monica Crowley, who owned a bunch of supermarkets or something.
 The immediate massive distribution imprint.
 The area codes!
 Oh, and the beer?
 The beer was very typical of something AB InBev would produce.
 Why were they lying to us, the Internet Geniuses?

 I wasn’t alone in my suspicions.
 Several others joined the chorus, calling out Stony Creek.
 Their Twitter feed came to life one day, politely tweeting at me, “Stephen, come on out and visit.
 I’ll buy you a beer.
 Ask your questions.
 There’s no conspiracy.
 SCB is just some folks following a dream.”
 “Stephen?”
 Who on Twitter uses proper names?!
 Ab InBev, that’s who!

 We demanded answers.
-Hell, one day when I was in the Stony Creek section of Branford, I even took a picture of the house where Stony Creek was officially headquartered.
+Hell, one day when I was in the Stony Creek section of Branford, I even took a picture of the house where Stony Creek was supposedly officially headquartered.
 Because, and hoo-boy this was going to be HEE-larious!
 Because when I wrote up my page about the “brewery,” it sure would be funny to have a picture of a house on the Sound instead of an actually brewery.
-AMIRIGHT?!
+AMIRITE?!